parasew/libtropic-arduino/README.md

 ## Using LibtropicArduino Inside PlatformIO

 1. Create a new PlatformIO project.
-2. Select supported board, as a framework choose "Arduino framework"
+2. Select supported board, as a framework choose "Arduino framework".
 3. Update `platformio.ini` with link to libtropic-arduino and set also serial port for uploading and communications:

     ```